MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### xid8 pg_xid_to_xid8 (transactionid xid)
+Convert the specified transaction ID with 32-bit type xid to the transaction ID with 64-bit type xid8.
+The specified transaction ID must be from the same epoch as the latest transaction ID, or the epoch before.
+For example, the currently used xid like pg_stat_activity.backend_xid or pg_locks.transactionid can be specified in this function.

+This function is available only in PostgreSQL 13 or later.

 ### xid pg_set_next_oid(objectid oid)
 Set and return the next object ID (OID).
 Note that the next OID is set to 16384 (FirstNormalObjectId)